GWTReact/gwt-react/README.md

 ##Roadmap

-* Verify interop within existing Widget based GWT projects
+* ~~Verify interop within existing Widget based GWT projects~~ DONE, check out widget_interop in the gwt-react-examples project

+* Show how to use npm and webpack to create a javascript bundle

 * Once GWT 2.8 is released, add build and run steps